Intel Corporation (INTC)

 ---|---|---|---|---|---|

-The solvency ratios provide insights into Intel Corporation's ability to meet its long-term financial obligations and the extent of its leverage.
+Intel Corporation's solvency ratios indicate its ability to meet its long-term financial obligations and the extent to which it relies on debt financing.

-1. Debt-to-assets ratio: Intel's debt-to-assets ratio has been relatively stable over the past five years, ranging from 0.19 to 0.25.
-This ratio indicates that, on average, Intel uses approximately 20-25% of its assets to finance its operations with debt.
-A lower ratio is generally favorable as it suggests lower financial risk.
+1. Debt-to-assets ratio: Intel's debt-to-assets ratio has been relatively stable over the years, ranging between 0.20 to 0.25.
+This ratio shows that, on average, between 20% to 25% of Intel's assets are financed by debt.

 Coverage ratios